SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="transformarrayimage"></a>
 # **TransformarrayImage**
-> Base64NDArrayBody TransformarrayImage (string deploymentName, string imageTransformName, BatchImageRecord batchImageRecord)
+> Base64NDArrayBody TransformarrayImage (string deploymentName, string versionName, string imageTransformName, BatchImageRecord batchImageRecord)

 Takes a batch of images uri and transforms it and returns Base64NDArrayBody